-Anzac Day, Wednesday, April 25, 2018 will mark the 103rd anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.
+Anzac Day, Thursday, April 25, 2019 will mark the 104th anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.
 Australians recognise April 25 as an occasion of national commemoration.
 Commemorative services are held at dawn, the time of the original landings at Gallipoli.
 Later in the day ex-servicemen and women meet and join in marches through the major cities and many smaller townships around the country.
 It is a day when Australians reflect on the many different meanings of war.

 This year's commorative events across the Gladstone Region are outlined below: